How Much Do Food Trucks Make? Revenue & Profit Guide for 2026

 2. Initial Investment & Startup Costs

-By mapping each line item before you invest, you’ll know exactly how much capital you need and avoid nasty surprises once you’re underway.
+By mapping each line item before launching, you’ll understand how much capital you need and avoid unexpected expenses once operations begin.

 3. Monthly Operating Costs Breakdown

-• Other (kitchen rental, parking, utilities, insurance, marketing): Commissary fees, fuel, utilities, insurance, and marketing fill out the remainder.
+• Other costs: commissary kitchen rental, parking, fuel, utilities, insurance, and marketing

 4. Profit-Margin Potential